Remedy-Entertainment/usdFBX/README.md

     - `FbxNodeAttribute::eMesh`
     - `FbxNodeAttribute::eSkeleton`
     - `FbxNodeAttribute::eCamera`
-2) Materials are not yet supported but is on the near future roadmap
+2) Materials are not yet supported but are on the near future roadmap
 3) Custom FBX Properties convert into USD properties prefixed with the `userProperties:` property namespace.
-The `Custom` Metadatatum will also be set for these.
+The `Custom` Metadatatum will also be set for these
 4) While access to the fileformat itself by USD is multithreaded, any dealings with the FBX SDK itself is single threaded at the moment
 5) Per bone animated properties are recorded to a set of custom properties onto a `UsdSkelAnim` prim
+6) The plugin does not and will not support any writing capabilities back into FBX from USD.
+Editing FBX data is recommended to be done on a new sublayer/edittarget
+7) All FBX scenes will be converted to Y-up, 0.01 metersPerUnit (cm)

 # Requirements